bitovi/hatchify/doc/react/README.md

 - HatchifyApp
 - RecordType

-Learn more about the available types [here](types.md).
+Learn more about the available types [here](./types.md).

 ## createJsonapiClient

 `createJsonapiClient` creates a new JSON:API rest client from the defined schemas.
 It accepts a base url, and schema set.
+For more documentation see [here](./rest-client.md) 🛑.

 ```ts
 const hatchedReact = hatchifyReact(createJsonapiClient("/api", Schemas))